wilsonliaows/docs/_docs/_features/CallableRecipes.markdown

 Next, create your set of actions for the recipe.
 For this example you would create a set of standard de-duplication stpes, Run a search, and if search gives no results, create a customer, if exisiting customer found, update customer.
 For a sample recipe, click here https://www.workato.com/recipes/485991

+**Step 2: Call recipe**

+Create a recipe that requires the logic from the callable recipe we created earlier.
+Next, create the